skuubydooby/Jelly/documentation-payload/Jelly/commands/assembly_inject.md

 ## Summary

 Inject the .NET assembly loader into a remote process and execute an assembly registered with `register_file`.
-This assembly is injected into the remote process using the injection technique currently specified by `get_injection_techniques`.
+This assembly is injected into the remote process using the topping technique currently specified by `get_topping_techniques`.

 ### Arguments (Positional or Popup)